Kuini Liliha: Catholicism

 Liliha became embroiled in the dispute over freedom of religion in the kingdom.
-Kaʻahumanu was the widow of Kamehameha I, and later ruled as Queen Regent during the reigns of both Kamehameha II and Kauikeaouli (Kamehameha III).
+Kaʻahumanu was a widow of Kamehameha I, and held great power as Kuhina Nui or chief advisor during the reigns of both Kamehameha II and Kauikeaouli (Kamehameha III).
 She had been influenced by the Protestant missionaries in Honolulu and was baptized into the Congregational church.
 Heeding the advice of her Congregationalist ministers, Kaʻahumanu convinced King Kamehameha III to ban the Roman Catholic Church from the islands.

 The priests and lay brothers of the Congregation of the Sacred Hearts of Jesus and Mary were forcibly deported from the kingdom.
 Native Hawaiians who had converted were persecuted.
 Some were beaten and imprisoned.
 When Kaʻahumanu discovered that Boki and Liliha were among the first chiefs to convert to the suppressed Hawaii Church it angered the queen regent, who wanted all the chiefs to accept Protestantism in order that all Hawaiians would follow.
 Kuini Liliha's steadfastness in her Catholicism influenced Native Hawaiian Catholics to persevere even in suppression.

 Only after the intervention of the French government and Captain Cyrille-Pierre-Théodore Laplace and Kamehameha III's proclamation of the Edict of Toleration did Hawaiians like Kuini Liliha have the legal right of membership in the Hawaii Catholic Church.

 Royal governor

 As royal governor, Boki incurred large debts from the foreigners and attempted to cover them by traveling to the New Hebrides to harvest sandalwood.
 Before departing in 1829, Boki entrusted administration of Oʻahu to his wife.
 One of her new responsibilities was to become legal guardian and sole trustee of the properties of Kamehameha III, who had become king as a child.
 This was opposed by Kaʻahumanu who was ruling Hawaii as queen regent and had developed a rivalry with Liliha.
 About this time, Kaʻahumanu forced Liliha to give up some of her land in an area known as Punahou to missionary Hiram Bingham I. This eventually became the site of Punahou School, also known as Oʻahu College, for the children of the missionaries.

 Boki and his entourage were lost at sea and pronounced dead, leaving Liliha in administration as royal governor.
-On April 1, 1831 Kaʻahumanu heard rumors of a planned rebellion, so sent Hoapili to remove Liliha of her power, replacing her with Kaʻahumanu's own brother, John Adams Kuakini as governor of Oʻahu.
+On April 1, 1831, Kaʻahumanu heard rumors of a planned rebellion, so sent Hoapili to remove Liliha of her power, replacing her with Kaʻahumanu's own brother, John Adams Kuakini as governor of Oʻahu.

 In November 1833 (after Kaʻahumanu's death and Kamehameha III came to age) some chiefs planned to back her as Kuhina Nui, a position similar to prime minister or as powerful as co-regent.
 Instead, Hoapili put his support behind Elizabeth Kīnaʻu, who also acted as governor of Oʻahu with Kuakini returning to the island of Hawaiʻi.